freedomofpress/securedrop-docs/docs/admin/installation/generate_submission_key.rst

           screenshot.

 At this point, you are done with the *Secure Viewing Station* for now.
-You can shut down Tails, grab the *Admin Workstation* Tails USB, and move over to your regular workstation.
+You can shut down Tails, grab the *Admin Workstation* USB flash drive, and move over to your regular workstation.

 .. |GPG generate key| image:: ../../images/install/run_gpg_gen_key.png